 Meet Our Dean

-Dr. Brooke Kandel-Cisco, associate professor and former director of our METL program, has been appointed the Interim Dean for the Butler University College of Education.
+Dr. Brooke Kandel-Cisco, associate professor and former director of our METL program, served as the Interim Dean for the Butler University College of Education and was selected to become the Dean after a year-long search.
 She was first drawn to the field of education as a 22-year-old immigration advocate, working on behalf of undocumented women who were abused by their husbands, but threatened by those same men with their status if they took action against the abuse.

 Working alongside an immigration attorney, she didn’t get a lot of cases approved by the courts.
 She saw firsthand the complexities of the system and how things were far from fair.
 She wanted to help illuminate the glaring systemic issues, and then somehow work toward creating more just and equitable systems.